TobiasReifert/3DKenBurns/README.md

 # 3DKenBurns

 This code can animate the 3D Ken Burns effect based on stereo image input.

-It is the result of a Bachelor's thesis project.
+It is the result of a Bachelor's thesis project with the title <br>
+_"Smartphone Photography: Creating the 3D Ken Burns Effect by using Monocular Stereo Vision, Instance Segmentation and Image Inpainting"_.

 **Abstract of the thesis:**<br>
 The creation of 3D effects out of 2D images is mostly inaccessible for amateurs without professional photo editing software or specialized hardware for depth measurement.